liana-p/indie-game-store/README.md

 1. In Vercel Dashboard → Integrations → Browse Marketplace
 2. Search for "Upstash" and install the Upstash integration
 3. Create a new Redis database (free tier available)
-4. Connect to your project - environment variables are automatically added
+4. Connect to your project
+5. In the storage page you were in, the "Quickstart" section has a "TypeScript" button.
+Click it and look at the two tokens in the sample code.
+You can click "Show secret" and copy them to fill the `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` in your Vercel environment variables (and in your local `.env.local` file if you want persistent storage for development testing).

 #### Deploy